 When you receive your statement, review it carefully and contact us immediately if you suspect that any information has been omitted or incorrectly stated.
-Additionally, you may want to update your beneficiary designation by filing a new Member Information and Beneficiary Designation form.
+Additionally, you may want to update your beneficiary designation by filing a new Beneficiary Designation form.
+It is available in your online secure account or call us at 877-927-5877 (877-9-ASK-TRS).